Located in Boulder, Colorado, Ku Cha House of Tea, formerly known as The Leaf, was established in 2005 to bring you the finest teas around the world.

 Choose a type of tea that suits your mood or the weather.
 What drink can be better than a cup of iced tea on a hot summer afternoon?
 A warm green tea on a brisk spring morning?
 A flavored herbal tea on a fall night?
 Or a hot black tea on a cold winter morning?
 Explore your interest in tea right here!

 Feb 28th, 2015, Saturday 10 am to 11 am: Puerh Tea Tasting Class

 During this class, we will explore the world of Puerh tea.
 With over 1,000 years of history, Puerh comes exclusively from Yunnan Province in southern China.
 Made from fermented tea leaves, it is unique in that it improves with age.
 There are two main types of Puerh: Sheng, which typically yields an astringent, hay-like flavor with a lingering sweetness; and Shou, which has more of a mossy earthiness, and can be bold and rich.
 Puerh is best served gong fu style and is great for digestion, lowering cholesterol, and keeping slim.

 Please call us at 303-443-3612 to reserve a spot!

 Free Tea Tasting Schedule

-Free Chinese Green Tea Tasting, Saturday January 24th, 12:30am-3:30pm, 20% off for these teas during the tasting hours for both in store and online customers.
+Free White Tea Tasting, Saturday Feburary 28th, 12:30am-3:30pm, 20% off for these teas during the tasting hours for both in store and online customers.

 Once an order has been placed, an automated confirmation email that includes the details of the order will be provided.
 The delivery period for an order is determined by our processing time (time between ordering the product to the time that the product leaves our warehouse) and the selected shipping method.